bluejava/zousan/README.md

 ###suppressUncaughtRejectionError flag

 By default, Zousan will log a message to the console if a promise is rejected and that rejection is not "caught".
 Generally, it is best to use the ```catch()``` pattern shown above, which will ensure all rejections are handled.
-If you forget, this will help remind you.
+If you forget, you will upset Zousan, and he will remind you.

 If you wish to suppress this warning, you can turn it off globally via: